-FIGURE 128 AP Details - Events
+FIGURE 133 AP Details: Events Table

-Anomalies Tile
+Anomalies Graph

-The anomalies charts provide information about any behavior that might be out of the normal range for this AP, such as high reboot count, unusually high or low user traffic, unusually high or low client count, or unusually high or low session count.
-For more information about anomalies, as well as screen shots of each type, refer to the Using Ruckus Smart Analytics on page 21.
+The Anomalies graph of the AP Details Report provides information about any behavior that may be out of the normal range for this AP, such as high reboot count, unusually high or low user traffic, unusually high or low client count, or unusually high or low session count.

+For more information about anomalies, as well as screen shots of each type, refer to the Using Ruckus Smart Analytics section of the SmartCell Insight User Guide.